-The Pfizer COVID-19 vaccine is currently FDA-approved for people 16 and older and authorized for adolescents 12 through 15.
-The Moderna and Johnson & Johnson vaccines are authorized for people 18 and older.
+The Pfizer-BioNTech COVID-19 vaccine is currently FDA-approved for people 16 and older and authorized for adolescents 12 through 15.
+A smaller, 10mcg dose of the Pfizer-BioNTech vaccine is also authorized for children 5-11.

-Clinical trials are underway to test the vaccines in younger children.
-It’s likely a vaccine for kids 2 and older will be available by the end of 2021.
+Clinical trials are underway to test the vaccines in children 6 months to 5 years.
+It's likely a vaccine for this age group will be available in spring 2022.

 In most cases, yes.
 People with medical problems can and should receive the vaccine if they do not have a severe allergy to the ingredients in the vaccine.
 This includes people living with HIV, autoimmune disorders, such as Lupus, or any other medical problem that leads to a weakened immune system.
 The CDC also recommends that certain people who are moderately to severely immunocompromised receive a third (supplemental) dose of a mRNA vaccine to improve their protection.
 If you have questions, please talk to your doctor.